satoshisound/superbolt/README.md

 4. **Self Attestation:** To be accepted as an SBN member, a node needs only to give these proofs to anyone who asks:
    - **Proof of uptime** --- by the above **Uptime** mechanism.
-   - **Proof of connectivity** ---- need to prove peer/non-peer node connection requirements are met and that these nodes are SBN members.
+   - **Proof of connectivity** ---- by proving peer/non-peer node connection requirements are met and that these nodes are SBN members.
-   - **Proof of liquidity** --- which can be attested to by the Bitcoin blockchain and the LN gossip system.
+   - **Proof of liquidity** --- can be attested to by the Bitcoin blockchain and the LN gossip system.
-   - **Proof of channel management** --- is there a way to self-attest to keeping channels balanced?
-Perhaps this is not necessary, but would be nice to have.

 ### Why?

-Given the above, anyone using SBN/LN/BTC would have a close to 100% guarantee that their payment would be successfully routed from any given SBN Access Node to any other SBN Access Node up to a reasonable network-defined maximum (perhaps 0.025 BTC ~= $215 with BTC at $8600).
+Given the above, anyone using SBN/LN/BTC would have a close to 100% guarantee that their payment would be successfully routed from any given SBN Access Node or Routing Node to any other SBN Access Node or Routing Node up to a reasonable network-defined maximum (0.025 BTC).
 We can be confident of this because:

 1. Channel capacity is sufficient such that any one payment is an order of magnitude smaller than the nearest chokepoint (0.25 BTC outbound from AN to RN while maximum payment would be 0.025 BTC).
 We still need to do the hard math on this, but intuition tells us that the probability of all participants connected to any given AN attempting to route payments from said AN at the same time would approach 0%.
 2. In the event that an AN or RN node channel capacity becomes unbalanced (i.e. Node A = 0 BTC, Node B = 1 BTC in given channel), channels should typically be able to use [circular](https://github.com/lightningnetwork/lnd/pull/3736) payments to unstick capacity given that nodes are sufficiently connected with common peers.
 In the event that off-chain rebalancing is impossible, [Loop](https://github.com/lightninglabs/loop) may be used.
 Ideally, both approaches would be automated such that rebalancing occurs if node liquidity is stuck in either direction beyond a reasonable threshold (<25% of total channel capacity).
-3. Nodes are incentivized to stay online ready to route payments and ostracized for insufficient uptime.
+3. Nodes are incentivized to stay online ready to route payments and ostracized for insufficient uptime, connectivity, etc.

 The user experience envisioned with this protocol would be one where a user would go to pay with Lightning, look for the Superbolt logo, and know with near certainty that their payment will be successful.
 This is the experience today with processors like Visa and Mastercard and it seems unlikely that LN will achieve similar levels of reliability unless some additional requirements such as those proposed here are added to the LN/BTC stack.